A Brief History of Sproutpeople

 We kept on growing.
-On September 2, 1997 Alice was born.
+In September 1997 our daughter was born.
 Late in September news came out of Johns Hopkins University about the amazing antioxidant content in Broccoli Sprouts.
 As it happened, we had decided to try to reclaim the Minneapolis-St. Paul accounts we had so poorly treated when we dropped them unceremoniously the year before.
 I had been on the phone for a couple weeks, telling all the stores about our now packaged sprouts and promising we would do it right this time as we'd be delivering ourselves.
 When the Broccoli news came out they all wanted to know if we would have Broccoli Sprouts.
 If there is one thing you can say about me it is that I am persistent.
 Maybe determined would be a better word - or stubborn.
 Whatever it is, I am a talker and I form relationships easily.
 I made dozens of calls and found seed.
 Broccoli seed was in such enormous demand it is impossible to convey the absolute lack of seed.
 Seed farmers had been growing only as much as was used by the garden seed industry at that point.
 Sprout growers demands far exceeded the supply.
 FAR!
 The good fortune for all was that this was the time of year seed farmers planted broccoli, so some wise farmers and seed dealers jumped on it and expanded crops for next year's harvest.
 The good fortune for us is that I found a garden seed company which was signing up farmers to do this - offering them up to 1,000 pounds of seed.
 Our good friends, Mark and Ila were in on this, but their Nebraska climate wouldn't work for broccoli seed production, so they told the seed supplier to send their seed to us.
 That seed supplier did so because we had such a fine relationship.
 It changed our lives.
 We were featured on the front page of the Wisconsin State Journal (above the fold even), and an article came out in Health Magazine that talked not only about the Johns Hopkins report - it mentioned us as having seed.
 ABC TV in Madison came out to do a story on us which was subsequently picked up by networks across the country.
 We had begun offering our unique seeds for folks to grow their own sprouts just months before.
 We had a few dozen seed customers, and all of a sudden we were the cat's pajamas.
 People came to us - Sproutpeople - in our tiny little building in this tiny little village - to our tiny little web site - they came to us looking for seeds.
 It was amazing!
 But I digress, yet again....

 That we would have Broccoli Sprouts to sell was all the folks in the Twin Cities needed to hear.
 They all signed up for our full product line.
 I don't mean to give the wrong impression - we're still talking small business here - our biggest account, The Wedge was worth $300 a week in sales, but several of the accounts were under $50.
 I delivered the first couple weeks, but we started sending one of our employees (Carl Schlecht was with us for years and was one with the sprouts.
 He grew them as well as I did, and he was an all around wonderful human being.
 He didn't leave us until the bottom fell out, at the end of 1999 - but we'll get to that in due time.).
 We were reaching our peak.
 By mid-1998 we had nine employees.
 We delivered sprouts to several stores in Milwaukee (we had a hell of a hard time getting into that market as a local woman had started selling our mixes to those stores - she met us at market, got our seed suppliers from our organic certification agency - under false pretenses - and went into business, but she didn't last long - not everyone has what it takes to be a professional sprout grower =;-) where The Outpost became one of our biggest accounts, in addition to Madison and several small towns across the state.
 On the way to the Twin Cities we stopped in La Crosse, Wisconsin to supply the fantastic People's Food Co-op, and we had an independent produce trucker who took our sprouts to stores in Iowa and for a short time, northern Illinois (where I am originally from).
 We were growing as much as 1,500 pounds of sprouts weekly, as well as dozens of trays of Greens, Micro-Greens, and Wheat Grass - not to mention hundreds of pints of Kat Grass.
 We had our sprouts in co-ops, natural food stores, upscale restaurants, juice bars, main stream grocery stores, and we had Kat Grass in pet food stores.
 On top of that our seed business was growing, albeit slowly - and we were doing better than ever at the farmers market.
 We drew up a business plan (we hired a professional to do this) to expand.
 We made rough plans for a building in Viroqua where we picked out a lot in the industrial park.
 We were going to employ dozens of people, sell seeds, and supply far more sprouts to a much wider region.
 Price tag $400,000.
 We skipped it.
 A very wise decision.